 1. Acceptance of Terms and Conditions of Use

-The Terms and Conditions of Use (“TACOU”) are the only basis upon which MedEx Direct Ltd T/As NINE MINUTE WILL (Company Registration Number 2794576) (“we/us”), will supply you with access to the nineminutewill.com website (“the Website”) to assist the person entering this Agreement whether an individual, company or any other legal entity and including anyone reasonably appearing to us to be acting with your authority or permission (“you”) in creating your own Will (“Service”).
+The Terms and Conditions of Use (“TACOU”) are the terms and conditions upon which MedEx Direct Limited T/As NINE MINUTE WILL (Company Registration Number 2794576) (“we/us”), will supply you with access to the nineminutewill.com website (“the Website”) to assist you in creating your own Will (as defined below) (“Service”).

 Any reference in these TACOU to “writing to us” shall, unless stated otherwise, be to our registered office address at MedEx Direct Limited, 3 Park Industrial Estate, Frogmore, Hertfordshire, AL2 2DR.

 1.1.
 Please read these TACOU carefully before you submit your order to us.
 These TACOU tell you who we are, how we will provide products to you, how you and we may change or end the contract, what to do if there is a problem and other important information.
 If you think that there is a mistake in these TACOU, please contact us to discuss.
 In checking the checked the box on the 'DOCUMENT CREATION AND PURCHASE' page you agree to be bound by all TACOU of the Service.

 1.2.
 By purchasing any Service from the Website you are entering into a contract, the terms of which are described in these TACOU.
 If you do not agree to these TACOU, or you are under the age of 18, then you must not use or make a purchase from the Website.

 1.3.
 You may not make any changes or modifications to these TACOU.

 1.4 If you have any questions or complaints about the Service, please contact us.
 You can telephone our customer service team at 0800 043 2559 or write to us at firstname.lastname@example.org

 2. Our Contract With You